web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 Chromium does not have varying channels, so the installation uses the default `nightly` designation.
 The install path is `_venv3/browsers/nightly/{chromium_binary}`.

-**Important Note**: If this download process is successful, the Chromium snapshot url that the browser binary was downloaded from will be kept during the current `wpt` invocation.
+Note: If this download process is successful, the Chromium snapshot URL that the browser binary was downloaded from will be kept during the current `wpt` invocation.
 If a Chromium ChromeDriver is also downloaded later to match this browser binary, the same url is used for that download to ensure both components are downloaded from the same source.